awslabs/federated-amazon-eks-clusters-on-aws/README.md

-# Federated Kubernetes Clusters Using Amazon EKS Clusters and KubeFed
+# Federated Kubernetes Clusters Using Amazon EKS and KubeFed

 The solution demonstrates federation capabilities between two Amazon EKS (Elastic Kubernetes Service) clusters through a secured VPC peering connection.
 Federation is done by using the official [Kubernetes KubeFed project](https://github.com/kubernetes-sigs/kubefed).
 The following scenarios could benefit from Amazon EKS cluster’s federation but not limited to them: